 BioBase is a powerful data collection tool for aquatic environments.
 To get the best results with BioBase – EcoSound, it is important to use proper data collection and management procedures.
-This post contains links to the resources that will help you get started with BioBase and get great data.
+This post contains links to the resources that will help you get started with BioBase and get you on your way to collecting quality data.

 It is critically important to keep your Lowrance software updated.
 Software updates can be found here.
-Outdated software can result in inaccurate or lost data!
+Using hardware with outdated operating system software can result in a range of issues.

 If you ever need any assistance, contact the BioBase support team at firstname.lastname@example.org